nftnoticee/opensea-nft-stats-listing-sales-and-alert-bot-for-discord-telegram-twitter/README.md

 ## Configuration

-To use this bot, you will need to provide the following information in a `.env` file in the root of the project:
+To use this bot, you will need to provide following apis keys to the bot, if you want us to handle all of this stuff You can buy membership buy opening a ticket in our discord server.

 - `DISCORD_TOKEN`: The Discord API token for your bot
 - `TELEGRAM_TOKEN`: The Telegram API token for your bot